-Easter eggs (aka paschal eggs) are decorated eggs given as gifts during the Eastertide.
-The traditional method is to use chicken eggs painted or dyed.
-A more modern option is artificial eggs wrapped in colored foil, wooden eggs, or plastic eggs filled with goodies.
+Easter eggs (paschal eggs) decorated eggs are given as gifts during Eastertide.
+The traditional way is to use painted or dyed chicken eggs.
+The modern option is artificial eggs wrapped in colored foil, hard-boiled eggs, or plastic eggs full of good stuff.

-- and of course, some eggs (chicken eggs, chocolate eggs or artificial eggs)
+• and of course, other eggs (chicken eggs, chocolate eggs, or artificial eggs)

-“First off, pick out your colors of food dyes.
-If you like a color scheme, pick out three similar colors in range (Yellow, orange and pink work well. blue, green and yellow or blue, purple, and pink are other excellent combinations).
-That way, however your kids choose to dip or mix, you still come out with eggs in a stunning tonal range.
+“First, choose your food coloring colors.
+If you like the color scheme, choose three colors that are similar in color (Yellow, orange, and pink work best.
+Blue, green, and yellow or blue, purple, and pink are some of the best combinations).
+That way, however, your kids prefer to immerse or mix, you still come out with amazing eggs.

-Dipping with fingers is the best since the egg holders are too hard to manage for small hands.
-So we set an egg carton between us in the middle of the table, and my daughter dips the eggs and then sets them in the carton to dry.
+Dipping with fingers is best as egg holders are much harder to handle with small hands.
+So we place an egg box between us at the table, and my daughter dips her eggs in the box to dry.

-Then, I draw on them with a sharpie and decorate them with stick-on gems from the craft store.
-For the very best hard-boiled eggs, place chilled eggs in a deep pan with a lid and fill with cold water until the eggs are just immersed.
-Next, place the covered pan on the stove and bring water to a boil.
-As soon as the water boils, turn off the heat but don’t remove the pan from the warm stove.
+Then, I paint it with a sharpie and decorate it with precious stones attached to a craft shop.
+For the best-boiled eggs, place the cold eggs in a deep frying pan and fill them with cold water until the eggs are just soaked.
+Next, place the covered pan on the stove and bring the water to a boil.
+As soon as the water boils, turn off the heat but do not remove the pan from the hot stove.

-Let the pan sit, covered, on the cooling burner for 12-15 minutes.
-Then, remove the pan, pour out the water, and run cold water over the eggs to stop the cooking process.
-The eggs will come out tender, soft and brilliant yellow with a fresh egg taste.”
+Let the pan sit, covered, on a cooling burner for 12-15 minutes.
+Then, remove the pan, pour in the water, and run cold water over the eggs to stop the cooking process.
+The eggs will come out soft, soft, and shiny yellow with the taste of fresh egg. ”